IDS6145-Fall2019/assignment1-agadd881/README.md

 # Part 1: Designing a Model - Subway System

 (remove: States your motivation clearly: why is it important / interesting to solve this problem?)

+The problem is to look at the entrance of a subway station.
+It is important to make sure that there are enough automated ticket kiosks and automated turnstiles that no build up of people occurs at the entrance.
+Next is to look at the holding area to make sure it can accommodate the number of people through the turnstiles but are still waiting for the needed train.
+To make the wait bearable there would need to be benches and restrooms for those in transit.
+It is important to make sure that the trains come in a timely manner so that the holding area does not become over crowded.

 (remove: Add real-world examples, if any)